udacity/deep-learning/image-classification/README.md

         floyd init dlnd_image_classification

-5. Add data files to `.floydignore` (so they are not transferred to Floyed every time you run the project - it would be a waste of time):

-        echo $'cifar-10-python.tar.gz\ncifar-10-batches-py' >> .floydignore

-6. Run the project:
+5. Run the project:

         floyd run --gpu --env tensorflow --mode jupyter --data diSgciLH4WA7HpcHNasP9j

     It will be run on a machine with GPU (`--gpu`), using a Tenserflow environment (`--env tensorflow`), as a Jupyter notebook (`--mode jupyter`), with Floyd's built-in cifar-10 dataset  available (`--data diSgciLH4WA7HpcHNasP9j`).

-7. Wait for the Jupyter notebook to become available and then access the URL displayed in the terminal (described as "path to jupyter notebook").
+6. Wait for the Jupyter notebook to become available and then access the URL displayed in the terminal (described as "path to jupyter notebook").
 You will see the notebook.

-8. Remember to explicitly stop the experiment when you are not using the notebook.
+7. Remember to explicitly stop the experiment when you are not using the notebook.
 As long as it runs (even in the background) it will cost GPU hours.
 You can stop an experiment in the ["Experiments" section on floyd.com](https://www.floydhub.com/experiments) or using the `floyd stop` command:

         floyd stop ID